 - Expectant - Not expected to survive and treatment should be reserved for those more likely to survive.

 Serious casualties that can not be handled quickly by a rifleman should be evacuated to the Corpsman.
-The Corpsman has capabilities and equipment available to them that a rifleman does not.
-Casualties that need to be evacuated by vehicle should be moved to a safe location that is marked and communicated to the Platoon Sergeant.
+The Corpsman has capabilities and equipment available to them that an infantryman does not.
+Casualties that need to be evacuated by vehicle should be moved to a safe location that is marked and communicated to the Corpsmen.

-Correct treatment of injuries is important not only for Corpsmen, but for Riflemen too.
+Correct treatment of injuries is important not only for Corpsmen, but for Infantrymen, too.
 Effective treatment of a minor injury can be the difference between it healing or becoming a more serious injury later on.
-Regardless of role, all members of a team should know how to do basic treatment.
+Regardless of role, all members of a team should know how to perform basic treatment.

 The first priority when dealing with an injury is to stop the bleeding.
 It is important that a suitable bandage is applied, as using an incorrect bandage will increase the likelihood of the wound reopening.
 Some wounds, such as Avulsions, may reopen even when treated with the most effective bandages and always require further treatment by a Corpsman.
 Most wounds will not be healed with a single bandage and care must be taken not to use the best bandages on minor or partial wounds unneccessarily.

 The following table shows an indication of the number of wounds a bandage can cover in one go, the approximate amount of time before it will bleed through and reopen, and the chance of it doing so:

 |Wound Type||Elastic Bandage||Field Dressing||Packing Bandage||QuikClot|

 |Wound Cover||Reopen Time||Reopen Chance||Wound Cover||Reopen Time||Reopen Chance||Wound Cover||Reopen Time||Reopen Chance||Wound Cover||Reopen Time||Reopen Chance|